karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Live restart test hardening
+  - Made the live restart behavior test wait for the first “[RUN]” frame (renderer refresh is ~1s) instead of sleeping a fixed 250 ms.
+  - Asserts the instructions remain visible during running frames, verifies a single header-only flush on restart, and ensures no global clear.
+  - Switched teardown to rmDirWithRetries to avoid intermittent Windows EBUSY on temp directory removal.

 - Live restart tests
   - Added a live-mode restart behavior test that runs a session, triggers restart via "r", and asserts:
     - Instructions ("Press q to cancel, r to restart") remain visible during running frames.